Pete Rose: Records and achievements

+In 2017, The Cincinnati Reds dedicated a bronze statue of Rose at the entrance of Great American Ball Park.
+His statue joins four other Crosley Field Era Reds: Joe Nuxhall, Ted Kluszewski, Frank Robinson, and Ernie Lombardi.
+Rose's larger-than-life statue bronze statue by Tom Tsuchiya shows him doing his iconic head first slide.

-Rose made the National League All-Star roster seventeen times.
-Only three National League players (Hank Aaron, Willie Mays, and Stan Musial) and five American League (AL) players (Mickey Mantle, Cal Ripken, Ted Williams, Rod Carew, and Carl Yastrzemski) have more appearances.
-He was voted the National League's Most Valuable Player in 1973, but also finished in the top five vote-getters in 1968, 1969, 1975, and 1976.
+Rose made the National League All-Star roster 17 times.
+Only three NL players (Hank Aaron, Willie Mays, and Stan Musial) and six American League (AL) players (Mickey Mantle, Brooks Robinson, Cal Ripken, Ted Williams, Rod Carew, and Carl Yastrzemski) have more appearances.
+He was voted the NL's Most Valuable Player in 1973, but also finished in the top-five vote-getters in 1968, 1969, 1975, and 1976.
 He led the league in batting average three times (1968, 1969, 1973), in plate appearances and hits seven times, in games played and doubles five times, in at-bats and runs scored four times, and in on-base percentage twice (1968, 1979).